aopsmathguy/gatsmod/readme.md

 as a not if you want to load it in the future command shift i then reload it doesn't work unless the console is open when the page loads

+It includes
+- aimbot
+- thermal (a little glitched but it works)
+- bino